ShaunakVaidya009/SKILLLAB_PROR-2026-BitBenders/README.md

 ## 1.4 One-Line Pitch

-`Implementing the CORDIC (Coordinate Rotation Digital Computer) algorithm on FPGA is a classic digital design task—very efficient because it avoids multipliers and uses only shifts and adds.`
+`A hardware-efficient FFT processor using the CORDIC algorithm to eliminate multipliers and enable real-time signal processing on FPGA.`

 ## 1.5 Expanded Project Idea